 Okay, on to making the best of toddler shenanigans–I mean, propagating my Thanksgiving cactus.

 Chances are, your Thanksgiving cactus broke off between two leaf segments (called phylloclades, if you were wondering).
-If not, break off the broken segments, so that you’re left with a piece of plant that has its segments intact.
+If not, break off the broken segments, so you’re left with a piece of plant with its segments intact.

 In these photos, my Thanksgiving Cactus had probably been in the water for 2 or 3 months, waiting for me to remember/find the time to actually put it in a pot.
 So don’t worry if your roots don’t look as thick or plentiful as in the photos.
 Once your cutting has a few roots (don’t stress about how many) it’s on to the next step.

 Next, find a small pot and put your clipping in cactus soil.
-Regular potting soil will do, but cactus soil is a lot better, and it’s not that hard to find.
-Thanksgiving cacti like to be a bit root bound, so it’s important not to plant it in a giant pot.
+Regular potting soil will do, but cactus soil is much better and is not that hard to find.
+Thanksgiving cacti like to be a bit root-bound, so it’s important not to plant it in a giant pot.
 Find a cool spot with low light for your cactus, and wait for it to grow and bloom!